-The collapse of a server as a “self-fulfilling prophecy” of the IT industry did not spare SPIEL.digital either.
-Just in time for the start at 10 a.m., the crowds brought the technology to its knees.
-The worst problems are now under control, and details of user management and the media links within and between the platforms are being worked on.
-With everything you can complain about about the stumbling block: It could have been worse.
+The collapse of a server as a "self-fulfilling prophecy" for the IT industry did not spare SPIEL.digital either.
+Punctually at the start at 10 a.m., the crowds of visitors brought the technology to its knees.
+The major problems are now under control, and details of user management and media links within and between the platforms are being worked on.
+With all that one can complain about the stumbling start: It could have been worse.

 Anyone who has ever participated in a reasonably popular launch event on the Internet knows how stubborn Internet technology can be at times.
 It is not surprising that it has now also hit SPIEL in its digital form - in the end it is also a far less problem than many users who are prepared for confrontation shout out.
 Not everything is running smoothly for a long time and of course there is a need for improvement, there is a lot to complain about.
 Or you can just be completely crazy and be happy: For the organizers who are proud of their digital offer; for yourself, because you have the opportunity to try something new; for the large and especially small publishers who want to present their innovations to hundreds of thousands of fans despite the Corona crisis.